AMReX-Combustion/PeleLM/Docs/source/manual/Tutorials_FlowPastCyl.rst

 As explained in section :ref:`sec:QUICKSTART`, `PeleLM` relies on a number of supporting softwares:

 - `AMReX` is a software frameworks that provides the data structure and enable massive parallelization.
+- `AMReX-Hydro` is a suite of AMReX-based fonctionalities handling the hydrodynamic schemes.
 - `IAMR` is a parallel, adaptive mesh refinement (AMR) code that solves the variable-density incompressible Navier-Stokes equations.
 - `PelePhysics` is a repository of physics databases and implementation code.
 In particular, the choice of chemistry and transport models as well as associated functions and capabilities are managed in `PelePhysics`.